shahrul-amin/Incremental-Object-Detection/README.md

-# Continual Object Detection with ILOD
+# Incremental Object Detection with ILOD

-A comprehensive framework for continual object detection built on top of [Detectron2](https://github.com/facebookresearch/detectron2).
+A comprehensive framework for Incremental object detection built on top of [Detectron2](https://github.com/facebookresearch/detectron2).
 This implementation provides an improved version of Faster-ILOD (Incremental Learning for Object Detection) with advanced knowledge distillation, attention mechanisms, and extensive analysis capabilities.

 ## Overview